ddfdfij

 News

-• Friday, August 25, 2017 1:52 PM | Deleted user
+• Friday, August 25, 2017 1:52 PM | Anonymous

 Our USGBC Members came from all over the state to the Manchester Millyard Museum, where the director regaled us with accounts of early hydro power during the industrial revolution.
 The Millyard was a very different place then, with Canal Street actually being a canal, and world-class textiles filling the iconic brick buildings.
 Everyone had different take-aways, but this USGBC member works in the Millyard, and was left in awe at the changes that can take place over such a short time.

-• Thursday, December 08, 2016 10:12 AM | Deleted user
+• Thursday, December 08, 2016 10:12 AM | Anonymous

 This year's Annual Meeting was a great success!
 We were fortunate to have an excellent venue, which included tours of the LEED-Gold-Certified Smuttynose Brewery, top-notch food and drink, and, of course, some of the leading minds in sustainability all catching up.
 It's been an exciting year.